EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 ## Versioning

-One key feature in LM Evaluation Harness is the ability to version tasks--that is, mark them with a specific version number that can be bumped whenever a breaking change is made.
+One key feature in LM Evaluation Harness is the ability to version tasks and groups--that is, mark them with a specific version number that can be bumped whenever a breaking change is made.

-This version info can be provided by adding the following to your new task config file:
+This version info can be provided by adding the following to your new task or group config file:

 ```
 metadata: